ska-telescope/ska-mid-dish-qualification/docs/src/how-to/gui/launch-and-connect.rst

 Launch and connect
 ==================

+For most users, the recommened way to install the DiSQ GUI is with the standalone Windows installer.
+Launching the GUI is as simple as double-clicking the shortcut on the desktop or in the start menu.

-The installation process of DiSQ for both users and developers will make a new command available in the Python virtual environment: ``disq-gui``.
-Running the ``disq-gui`` command will launch the Graphical User Interface (GUI) included in the DiSQ package:
+If the `ska-mid-disq` python package is installed in a Python virtual environment, running the ``disq-gui`` command will launch the GUI included in the package:

 :ps1:`(.venv) PS C:\\Users\\<user>\\Documents\\SKAO\\ska_mid_disq> disq-gui`